Ziyad-Benomar/Python-Games/README.md

 Some classic games coded with python3.
 The main used library is Tkinter.

-I made these scripts when I was learning how to code, so I hadn't yet acquired good programming manners such as correct naming of variables etc.
+I made these scripts when I was learning how to code, so I had not yet acquired good programming manners back then, such as correct naming of variables etc.
 But I guarantee that they work perfectly ;)

 I will review these scripts and I will improve them as soon as I have the time to do so!